 President Trump’s executive order freezing new regulations has pushed back the implementation of all new and expanded bundled payment models by 60 days and given Secretary Price some ammunition to do damage to mandatory bundled payments that were supposed to start in July, 2017.

-Americans should not sit idly by and let payment innovations be pushed back or even allowed to disappear just because some doctors want to continue to maximize income/profits and Tom Price hates bundled payments .
+Americans should not sit idly by and let payment innovations be pushed back or even allowed to disappear just because some healthcare businesses want to continue to maximize income/profits and Tom Price hates bundled payments .
 The United States desperately needs to reduce health spending that is more than two times that found in other industrial countries and increase its subpar quality of care .
 These payment innovations are bringing down healthcare costs, improving quality of care, and making Medicare more financially secure.
 What more can patients and American taxpayers ask for?
 Perhaps the electorate needs to show Dr. Price that we are not swayed by meaningless rhetoric but by results that impact us directly.